-Wausau, Wisconsin: Presentations and a gallery walk, December 1 and 3, highlight this week’s debut of two exhibitions Hats & Headwear: Global to Local, featuring the artistry of headwear worn for similar purposes throughout diverse cultures worldwide at the Leigh Yawkey Woodson Art Museum in Wausau, Wisconsin.
-“The Global Language of Headwear: Cultural Identity, Rites of Passage & Spirituality” opens Saturday, December 3, and “Stormy Kromer: Evolution of a Classic,” opened recently; both remain on view through Sunday, February 26, 2023, always admission free.
+Wausau, Wisconsin: Presentations and a gallery walk highlighted two exhibitions at the Leigh Yawkey Woodson Art Museum in Wausau, Wisconsin: “The Global Language of Headwear: Cultural Identity, Rites of Passage & Spirituality” and “Stormy Kromer: Evolution of a Classic.”

 Whether worn for warmth, festivities, or showing allegiance to a team or tribe, headwear often reveals more about a person than it conceals.
 Prominently perched atop heads, hats proclaim where we live, who we are, what we believe, and how we fit into our communities.
 Protecting us from the elements and enemies, head coverings also are used to project power, celebrate ceremonies, symbolize faith, and express identity, making personal aesthetic statements.
 Locally, those who don Stormy Kromer caps seek warmth from winter weather and to align with what’s become an iconic brand.

-Programs on December 1 and 3 feature curator Stacey W. Miller and additional guest panelists.
+Programs on December 1 and 3 featured curator Stacey W. Miller and additional guest panelists.

 ☛ Thursday, December 1, 5:30-6:30 p.m.